 If your channel will involve audio, then you need to work on articulation, confident voice, and getting rid of annoying speech patterns (like upspeak).
 If you’re going to be on camera, you’ll want to work on standing steady, looking into the camera, smiling, not fidgeting, and so on.

-A few ways you can do this: confront and slay your fear of public speaking, then learn how an engaging speaker speaks by watching and studying notable TED Talks, and lastly, check out these free sites and resources for improving communication skills.
+A few ways you can do this: confront and slay your fear of public speaking, learn how an engaging speaker speaks by watching notable TED Talks, and check out these free sites and resources for improving communication skills.

 But you also need to edit your videos well.
-No, I don’t condone joining in on the jump-cut trend for viewers with no attention span.
-It just means picking a good video-editing app (we haverecommendations for Windows, Mac, Linux), making sure the quality and framerate are high enough, and cutting out all the unnecessary bits.
+I’m saying you need jump cuts every few seconds, but you should at least pick up a good video-editing app (see free Windows video editors, free Mac video editors, and free Linux video editors), making sure the quality and framerate are high enough, and cutting out all the unnecessary bits.

 At a bare minimum, you’ll want to have:

-- Camera: Before you drop $500+ on a decent DSLR or mirrorless, know that a quality webcam is more than enough at the start and costs less than $100.
+- Camera: Before you drop hundreds of dollars on a DSLR or mirrorless camera, know that a high-quality webcam can be enough to start.
 Or you can just use your smartphone!
-Save the high-end fancy cameras until you’ve been doing this for 6–12 months and know you’re going to keep at it for years to come.
+Save the high-end cameras for when you’ve been doing this for over a year and know what exactly you need to improve.

-- Tripod: If you do have a separate camera, or if you end up using a smartphone, then you’ll want a tripod to hold it up and keep it steady.
-You could put it on a desk or shelf, but tripods offer more flexibility and don’t cost much.
-See our camera tripod recommendations and our smartphone tripod recommendations.
+- Tripod: If you have a camera or end up using a smartphone, then you’ll want a tripod to hold it up and keep it steady.
+See our smartphone tripod recommendations.

-- Microphone: The built-in microphones that come with cameras — whether webcam, smartphone, DSLR, or mirrorless — are often terrible, because most of the work goes into the video aspect.
-So get an external microphone, record audio separately, then mix it with the video afterwards.
-Learn more about condenser vs. dynamic microphones to pick the right one for your content type.
+- Microphone: The built-in microphones that come with cameras are often terrible.
+Get an external microphone and record audio separately, then mix it with the video afterwards.
+Learn more about condenser versus dynamic microphones to pick the right one for your content type.

-- Green Screen: A green screen is necessary if you want to change the background in your video.
-While an actual green screen kit could cost upwards of $50, you can just use a literal green sheet or DIY one with an unused white sheet and some green dye.
+- Green Screen: A green screen is necessary if you want to change the background in your videos.
+While an actual green screen kit could cost upwards of $50, you can use a literal green sheet or DIY one with a white sheet dyed green.

-- Screen Capture Software: Only necessary if your videos involve content from your screen, such as Excel video tutorials or PC gameplay.
-I highly recommend OBS Studio, which can record your screen directly as an MP4 video file.
+- Screen Capture Software: Only necessary if your videos involve screen capturing, such as Excel video tutorials or PC gameplay.
+I highly recommend OBS Studio, which is free and can record your screen as an MP4 video file.

-This is just a quick overview.
-If you want to learn more about each part, see our full article on what equipment you need to start a YouTube channel.
+This is just an overview.
+If you want to learn more, see our full article on what equipment you need to start a YouTube channel.
 When you start getting serious with your channel, you may eventually want to consider building a YouTube studio at home.

-“If you build it, they will come” — nope.
-Not true at all for YouTube.
-You can go five years producing a new video every single day and it’s entirely possible to never crack 1,000 views on any video.
+“If you build it, they will come.”
+Right?
+NO!
+Not for YouTube.
+You can go many years producing new videos every day and never crack 1,000 subscribers.
+It’s hard work, and you can’t be passive about it.

 - Forums: These are great, especially the big ones like Reddit.
-Find a community for which your content will be relevant, then share your best content (not all your content).
-Don’t share too frequently though, else you may be banned for spamming.
+Find a community that’s relevant to your content, then share ONLY your best content.
+Don’t share too frequently, else you may be banned for spamming.

 Bear in mind that promotion is a long game.
 It may takes months, or even years, for your channel to gain popularity.
 Perseverance is the number one trait shared between YouTube creators!